HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/lab-02.md

 - [Discord discussion](https://discord.com/invite/jmRHpDRnH4)

-- Check the SwaggerUI for the new entry
+- Check the Swagger UI for the new entry
 - Use POSTMAN to create a second quick config using recipe.nsf
 - Open Domino Designer to check resources